Welcome to today's edition of the Rush 24-7 podcast.

 And if you think they want a government takeover of health care, I would respectfully submit you're not listening to them.

-That is bold talk for a lowly little congressman to spew right in the face of our new young president Barack Obama.
+That is bold talk for a lowly little congressman to spew right in the face of our new young president, Barack Obama.

-Hey, the Republicans and the Democrats are all the same.
+And the Republicans and the Democrats are all the same.

-Uh and uh give me that uh analysis and then let me know how that works on the health care summit.
+I want to hear from you and give me that analysis and let me know how that works on the healthcare summit.

 Andrea doesn't like it.